Overview of insulation systems

 - Resistance to corrosive fluids or gasses.

-(g) Resistance of insulation protection to ingress of oils and flammable liquids.
+- Resistance of insulation protection to the ingress of oils and flammable liquids.

 The design of an insulation system is governed by the insulated operating values which the plant requires after insulation.

-(d) Condensation prevention Calculations are by the formulas which are to British Standard BS 5422.
+- Condensation prevention calculations are by the formulas which are to British Standard BS 5422.

 The calculated values are theoretical and should be adjusted by practical, design and atmospheric consideration.
 Support systems may be required for insulation, cladding or composite for both.
 The cost of fabrication and attachment of supports to the equipment forms a significant part of the insulation cost and therefore the method of attachment must be well defined prior to the issue of any insulation inquiry.
 It is recommended that where post-manufacture welding is not permitted, the fitting of supports be undertaken by the equipment manufacturer.